antoine-moulin/image-inpainting/README.md

 # Image Inpainting

 __Update 06/21/2020__: I haven't changed the way the interface is coded or the way the calculations are done, although both are important.
 The first could be done with PyQt, the second with numba.
-This update is just to make the project easier to read and use.
+This update is just to make the project easier to read and to use.
 But there is definitely room for improvement.

 ## Description